kwebio/kweb-docs/dom.rst

 event and any changes to the DOM caused by the event handler.
 This was a common complaint about server-driven web frameworks like Vaadin, inhibiting their adoption.

-Fortunately Kweb has a solution - `onImmediate <https://jitpack.io/com/github/kwebio/core/0.3.14/javadoc/io.kweb.dom.element.events/on-immediate.html>`_:
+Kweb has a solution - `onImmediate <https://jitpack.io/com/github/kwebio/core/0.3.14/javadoc/io.kweb.dom.element.events/on-immediate.html>`_:

 .. code-block:: kotlin